≡ Menu

 (click image to enlarge)

-* GM and Ford’s vehicle sales numbers are wholesale-based, while Tesla’s figures are retail-based.
+* GM and Ford’s vehicle sales numbers are wholesale-based, while Tesla’s figures are direct sales to consumers.

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.